 Let's find the absolute value of the difference between the approximations:

-Runge's rule for Simpson's method is delicious.
-If when using middle rectangle method and the trapezoid method, we are given an “indulgence” of one third, now - as much as one fifteenth:
+Runge's rule for Simpson's method is very tasty.
+If when using middle rectangle method and the trapezoid method we are given a “indulgence” of one third, but now – as much as one fifteenth:

-, and accuracy does not suffer here anymore:
+, and the accuracy here no longer suffers:

-But for the sake of completeness, I will also give a “simple” solution, where you have to take an additional step: since there is more than the required accuracy: , then it is necessary to double the number of segments again: .
+But to complete the picture, I will also give a “simple” solution, where you have to take an additional step: since there is more accuracy required: , then it is necessary to double the number of segments again: .

 Simpson's formula is growing by leaps and bounds: